Sick Note for Bereavement

 "Depression" — used where grief has developed into a clinically significant depressive episode.
 This is appropriate where the impact on function is severe and sustained.

 Your employer will understand the context.
-The certificate does not need to say “bereavement” — the clinical wording conveys the same meaning in a format that is both medically accurate and legally valid for employment purposes.
+The certificate does not need to say "bereavement" for the clinical wording to convey the same meaning in a format that is both medically accurate and legally valid for employment purposes.

 Compassionate / bereavement leave

 Granted by your employer as an HR arrangement.
-Typically 3–5 days, sometimes more.
+Typically 3 to 5 days, sometimes more.
 Usually paid.
-No doctor’s certificate required.
-Appropriate for the immediate period after a death — registering, arranging the funeral, practical tasks.
+No doctor's certificate required.
+Appropriate for the immediate period after a death, registering, arranging the funeral, practical tasks.

 Does not require medical evidence.
 Does not enable SSP.